-- Salaries and wages increased \$610,000 mainly due to wage increases in 2016 for all union classes. - Personnel benefits increased \$1.4 million due to an increase in expense related to medical benefits and related to recording entries for GASB 68, Accounting and Financial Reporting for Pensions. - Services expenses increased by \$10.0 million.
+- Salaries and wages increased \$610,000 mainly due to wage increases in 2016 for all union classes. - Personnel benefits increased \$1.4 million due to an increase in expense related to medical benefits and pension expense. - Services expenses increased by \$10.0 million.
 Significant changes included an increase of \$1.7 million compared to a decrease of \$5.9 million in the landfill post-closure care costs liability due to the annual evaluation forecast for the next 27 years of the remaining liability.
 Other services increases of \$727,000 are external services primarily attributed to the Pierce County Recycling, Composting and Disposal (PCRCD) contract. - Depreciation expense primarily decreased \$696,000 due to the Division's pro-rata share of the Center for Urban Waters building and improvements being transferred to the Wastewater Utility following the termination of the project lease.